1.

 There is no consensus as to the best treatment for Gemcitabine related HUS.

 However, one should immediately discontinue gemcitabine if HUS is seen.
-Other potential therapies include steroids, FFP administration, plasmapheresis or hemodialysis; it is unclear how well these therapies work.
+Other potential therapies include steroids, FFP administration, plasmapheresis or hemodialysis.
+It is unclear how well these therapies work.

 **Pearl: Mitomycin C can also cause HUS